calaquin/calwriter/README.md

 ## Running with Docker Compose

 You can also run the application with Docker Compose.
-This builds the image and mounts the `data` directory so your books and chapters persist between runs.
+This builds the image and mounts a `data` directory so your books and chapters persist between runs.
+The `DATA_DIR` environment variable defaults to `/app/data` and is set explicitly in `docker-compose.yml`.

 ```bash
 docker compose up